 For most of my career, I have worked to establish HIV/AIDS research, training, and clinical care programs in the U.S. and abroad.
 Recently, I have expanded my focus to help address the growing epidemic of cancer in sub-Saharan Africa, and the lack of quality cancer treatment and prevention for most on the continent.
 I believe that health systems in Africa, which have improved over the last two decades to respond to the HIV/AIDS epidemic, can now be strengthened to respond to critical needs in comprehensive cancer care and prevention services.

 The following is a summary of my work and its measurable impact on the global response to HIV/AIDS as well as the increasing appreciation of the unmet needs in cancer care treatment and prevention worldwide.

 Clinical rotations in Dakar, Senegal consisted of caring for female sex workers and their families infected with HIV-1 and/or HIV-2 AIDS viruses.

 In the mid-1980s, as a hematology/oncology fellow at Beth Israel Deaconess Medical Center, I began studying virology and molecular biology as a part of Max Essex’s laboratory group at Harvard University.
 Our group, along with Senegalese and French collaborators, discovered the first evidence for the existence of a second human retrovirus, HIV-2, with apparent origins in West Africa.

 As a clinician, I was able to set up care clinics in Senegal, creating a research cohort comprising hundreds of women sex workers in Dakar who had been infected with this new human retrovirus.
-In the clinics, we also care for the women’s children and families.
+In the clinics, we also cared for the women’s children and families.
 It was then that I discovered that even a small investment of time and money can go a long way when helping those in low-resource settings.

 (Near the Senegal/Mauritania border, 1986) The InterUniversity Convention, a collaboration between four universities that assessed HIV/AIDS throughout Senegal.
 The universities were Harvard in the United States; Universities of Limoges and Tours in France; and Cheikh Anta Diop University in Senegal.